The Historic Yellowstone Trail

 Heading west across the Cascade Range brings us to one of Washington’s most iconic waterfalls: Snoqualmie Falls.
 With a drop of 268 feet and a width of 100 feet, Snoqualmie Falls has long attracted tourists.
 Since 1852, travelers have visited the site by canoe and steamboat, making it one of the state’s earliest tourist destinations.
 Located near the town of Snoqualmie, just off Interstate 90, the falls are easily accessible and continue to draw hundreds of thousands of visitors each year.

 The falls hold deep spiritual significance for the Snoqualmie People, who have lived in the area for thousands of years.
 Snoqualmie is the English pronunciation of “sah-koh-koh” or “Sdob-dwahibbluh,” a Salish word meaning Moon.
 The Snoqualmie People who lived in the valley were known as the people of the Moon.
-The falls have been a spiritual place for the Snoqualmie People for thousands of years, and there are many legends of the falls.
-There is one legend of a Klickitat Maiden who lost her lover, her life and her spirit and is said to now and forever move musically in the spray of the falls.
+There are many legends of these falls.
+One of these legends talks of a Klickitat Maiden who lost her lover, her life and her spirit and is said to now and forever move musically in the spray of the falls.

 Time and Time again people kept seeing the vision of a slender form with sad dark eyes floating about in the vapor, and always with the same intense look of searching for something which cannot be found.
 Those who have seen May Bird all believe that she is still looking for her lost Klickitat lover in the boiling foam and dark waters of Snoqualmie Falls.